GBouffard/Thermostat/README.md

 Objectives of exercise
 ----
-To learn about Javascript and JQuery.
+To learn about Javascript, Jasmine and JQuery.

 Technologies used
 ----